Achievable logoAchievable logo

 Non-systematic risks

-In the last section, we discussed how systematic risk affects the entire market and cannot be avoided with diversification.
-We’ll now dive into types of non-systematic risk, which affect specific investments or sectors.
+In the last section, you saw that systematic risk affects the entire market and can’t be eliminated through diversification.
+Now we’ll look at non-systematic risk (also called unsystematic risk), which affects specific companies, investments, or sectors.

 Financial risk